 8 Easy Ways For Students To Make Money During The Summer

-If like every other student you’ve been living from one student loan installment to the next, the summer is a great opportunity to save some cash and financially prepare yourself for the year ahead.
+If like every other student you’ve been living from one student loan instalment to the next, the summer is a great opportunity to save some cash and financially prepare yourself for the year ahead.

-Getting a summer job, however, isn’t always the best and most straightforward answer, as it can be hard to secure such temporary employment and after a full year of studying, the last thing you want to do is spend your well-earned summer break working 9-5 shifts in a local shop or bar.
+Getting a summer job, however, isn’t always the best and most straightforward answer, as it can be hard to secure such temporary employment and after a full year of study, the last thing you want to do is spend your well-earned summer break working 9-5 shifts in a local shop or bar.

 So, with that in mind, here is a list of 8 creative ways to save money during the summer, so that you can financially prepare yourself for your next year at uni.